build2-packaging/glaze/README.md

-# glaze - JSON and interface library for modern C++
+# glaze - JSON and interface library for C++

-This is a `build2` package repository for [`glaze`](https://github.com/stephenberry/glaze), an extremely fast, in memory, JSON and interface library for modern C++.
+This is a `build2` package repository for [`glaze`](https://github.com/stephenberry/glaze), an in memory, JSON and interface library for C++.

 This file contains setup instructions and other details that are more appropriate for development rather than consumption.
 If you want to use